jba123/evm-londoncoin/README.md

 ## Database

-EVM-Babble will use a LevelDB database to persist state objects.
+EVM-Londoncoin will use a LevelDB database to persist state objects.
 The file of the
 database can be specified with the ```db``` flag which defaults to ```<datadir>/chaindata```.

-If a database already exists when starting a new evm-babble instance, the state
+If a database already exists when starting a new evm-londoncoin instance, the state
 will be set to the one corresponding to the last committed transaction.

 ## API